 The internet adapts and reacts based on user actions.
 Just because your website is live on the internet does not mean it is adapting.
-The less that’s updated and optimized, the older and staler it gets.
-Keeping it fresh and healthy is a manual process.
+In today’s digital environment, the average lifespan of a website is 2 years and 7 months.
+The less the site is updated and optimized, the older and staler it gets.
+Keeping a website fresh and healthy is a manual process.

 This blog will detail the different optimization strategies you can use to keep your website fresh.
 Implementing these strategies should happen consistently, not yearly or even quarterly.
 So as long as you have a website, keeping it optimized will be an ongoing project.
 These six strategies are:

 - Consistent and up-to-date content

 - WordPress Updates (If your site runs on WordPress)

 You should always be striving to provide the best user experience for your users on your website, just like Google does as a search engine.
 As soon as you can no longer produce a good experience, it is time for an update.

 Keeping consistent and up-to-date content on your website is a big part of increasing your website’s lifespan.
 Google knows how often you put out new content because robots are consistently crawling your site’s pages, looking for it.
 If you are stagnant in your content production, producing new content is not going to catch you up.
 That is why consistency is so important.